 “We’ll take a blood sample and see,” the medic said.
 “Let me get a look under that towel, kid,” she asked as she leaned in.

 Hal let it drop, and she hummed to herself as she examined him.
 “Okay.
 Let’s get this bleeding stopped first, then we’ll deal with everything else.”
 She cleaned the wound and applied a coagulant.
 “Try to keep still for me, sweetheart,” she urged.
-“I’m going to clean this, then use a wound glue to seal the cut instead of stitching it.”
+“I’m going to use a wound glue to seal the cut instead of stitching it.”